smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/GET_SYNTAX.md

     - Datasets cannot be renamed.

 !!! note "__Query Details__"
-    - The "__OPTIONS__" clause can change the value of a parameter.
-The meaning of each parameter is as follows:
+    - The "__OPTIONS__" clause allows you to change the value of a parameter.
+The definition of each parameter is as follows:
-        - "overwrite": overwrite if a dataset with the same name exists.
-If True, the existing dataset is overwritten with the new dataset. (default: False)
+        - "overwrite": determines whether to overwrite a dataset if it already exists.
+If set as True, the old dataset is replaced with the new dataset (bool, optional, True|False, default: False)

 ## __3. GET Example__